tomfaulhaber/cl-format/README.markdown

 which, as of this writing, is only available directly from the subversion repository.
 If you are running on an older version of Clojure, grab the v1.0.1 tag from the git repository.
-However, the older verion doesn't support pretty printing.
+However, the older version doesn't support pretty printing.

 ### Overview ###